 “I’d give elections a try first,” Maloney advised.
 He said “students have been doing a better job than Congress recently” addressing issues such as gun violence, and quipped that voters should replace it with teenagers.
 “I’ll go, too,” he offered.

 Declan, a 17-year-old student at John Jay High School, objected that “people pick on AR-15s.”
 He criticized proposals to raise the age of gun ownership to 21, as in a bill passed in Florida on Wednesday (March 7).

 Declan also argued that a person intent on murder will find a way, suggested that schools ban backpacks and lockers because they can conceal guns, and urged a focus on mental health.

 John Collins of Monroe, who mentioned 44 years of military service and a a National Rifle Association membership, echoed that view.
 “People kill people, and they don’t care what the law says,” he told Maloney.
 He said he supported a ban on machine guns but not AR-15s.

 Maloney said “law-abiding gun owners are not the problem” and assured gun-rights proponents that “I’m really glad you came; I really want you in the conversation.”

 He stressed that “you haven’t heard from me that we have to collect every gun in circulation,” but if the AR-15 were out of the picture, “maybe we will save lives.”Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.